 Baby is getting older, and as they grow, their attention span is growing, too.
 Before this age, if you’d tried to use a time-out as discipline, it’s likely Baby would have run away from the time-out area, not understanding why they are there, and leaving you feeling even more frustrated than when you started.
-However, as they begin to understand cause and effect, now might be a good time to consider trying out the time-out as a way of discouraging them from trying to do that same dangerous or messy thing again, and again, and again.
+However, as they begin to understand cause and effect, if you want to use time-outs as a parenting strategy, now might be a good time to consider starting.
+There are many different ways to approach setting boundaries, and it’s also okay if this strategy isn’t for you!
+This article goes over nine other choices recommended by pediatric experts.

-According to the American Academy of Pediatrics, in order for a time-out to work for a toddler, the time-out should happen as soon as the behavior you’re trying to discourage happens, so Baby will understand the connection between whatever it is that they have been doing and their period of enforced quiet time.
-While they may not fully understand the reasoning behind the time-out, make it your goal to use it as an opportunity to stop the negative behavior and to allow them the chance to calm down.
+According to the American Academy of Pediatrics, in order for a time-out to work for a toddler, the time-out should happen as soon as the behavior you’re trying to discourage happens.
+This increases the chances that Baby will understand the connection between whatever it is that they have been doing and their period of time.
+While they may not fully understand the reasoning behind the time-out, make it your goal to use it as an opportunity to stop the negative behavior and to allow them the chance to change gears.

 Time-outs can be an effective strategy in modifying inappropriate behaviors and actions, but if they’re going to serve their intended purpose, they’ve got to be doled out and discussed in an age-appropriate way.